 Internal exclusions wouldn't necessitate a reintegration interview unless it is deemed to be useful.
 An external exclusion should always have a reintegration interview.
 This interview should discuss the immediate support the child will receive in the week following the reintegration, in conjunction with the child.
-This interview will be recorded formally and shared with parents.
+This interview will outline the Reintegration Strategy that will be in place to support the child and outline clearly their targets (see Exclusion Policy)

-Internal Exclusion Internal Exclusion Internal Exclusion Fixed Term Exclusion One Day Two days Three days One-five days In another classroom or with a member of SLT At home
+Internal Exclusion Internal Exclusion Internal Exclusion Fixed Term Exclusion

+One Day Two days Three days One-five days

+In anoth At home